microfeedback/microfeedback.github.io/content/ui-components/microfeedback-button.md

 ## Binding to an element

-The feedback dialog can be bound to any element.
-Just pass the element as the first argument:
+The feedback dialog can be bound to any element by passing an `HTMLElement` as the first argument:

 ```javascript
 microfeedback(document.getElementById('custom-button'), {